Why Do You Suffer from Blurred Vision?

 Watch your diet

-Surely you already know that water is your best ally to keep your body hydrated, including your eyes.
-Also, it can help eliminate the toxins which have accumulated in the body and which could harm the liver, the organ directly related to the eyes.
-If your vision is blurry or cloudy, try to follow a fat free diet and avoid fried foods.
+If your vision is blurry or cloudy, try to follow a fat-free diet and avoid fried foods.
 Drink Boldo tea every day and eat a cleansing diet of steamed or partly cooked vegetables (above all, broccoli, spinach and chard) with whole grain rice.
-Do not eat fats, meats or milk products.
+Don’t eat fats, meats or milk products.

 At the same time, increase your intake of vitamins A and C. You will find these in citrus fruits, carrots, papaya and broccoli.